mohammed-elkomy/stochastic-fractal-search-python/README.md

 # Stochastic Fractal Search In Python
-Stochastic Fractal Search (SFS) is a meta-heuristic optimization algorithm inspired from the concept of fractals, was originally created by Dr Hamid Salimi in his article, named [Stochastic Fractal Search: A powerful metaheuristic algorithm](https://www.sciencedirect.com/science/article/abs/pii/S0950705114002822)
+Stochastic Fractal Search (SFS) is a meta-heuristic optimization algorithm inspired from the concept of fractals, SFS was originally created by Dr Hamid Salimi in his article, named [Stochastic Fractal Search: A powerful metaheuristic algorithm](https://www.sciencedirect.com/science/article/abs/pii/S0950705114002822)

 Fractals are impressive recursive structures and a major interest of computer graphics literature: